 - (1) Download the newest version of the 8406 hand controller firmware (i8406.iop) from iOptron's website, save it on your desktop; - (2) Connect 8406 hand controller to your computer's USB port using included USB cable; - (3) Turn on the mount; - (4) Press MENU and select "Set Up Controller," scroll down to "Upgrade Firmware."
 A new storage drive with a drive number, e.g. "IOPTRON(E:)", will be shown under "My Computer."
-If it is the first time you have connected the hand controller to the computer, it may take few minutes to install the driver. - (5) Copy the downloaded firmware, i8406.iop, into "sys" folder under IOPTRON(E:) drive to replace the original one; - (6) Restart iEQ75-GT mount to finish the hand controller firmware upgrade.
+If it is the first time you have connected the hand controller to the computer, it may take few minutes to install the driver. - (5) Copy the downloaded firmware, i8406.iop, into "sys" folder under IOPTRON(E:) drive to replace the original one; - (6) Restart iEQ45 mount to finish the hand controller firmware upgrade.
+Double check the settings.

-To upgrade iEQ75-GT main control board firmware:
+To upgrade iEQ45 main control board firmware:

-- (1) Download iOptron Downloader Setup from iOptron's website and save it on your desktop; - (2) Double click on iOptron Downloader Setup to install it; - (3) Download the newest version of iEQ75-GT main control board firmware (iEQ75-GT_main_VX.XX.bin) from iOptron website, save it on your desktop; - (4) Connect iEQ75-GT RS232 port to your computer's serial port using supplied RS-232 cable.
+- (1) Download iOptron Downloader Setup from iOptron's website and save it on your desktop; - (2) Double click on iOptron Downloader Setup to install it; - (3) Download the newest version of iEQ45 main control board firmware (iEQ45_main_VX.XX.bin) from iOptron website, save it on your desktop; - (4) Connect iEQ45 RS232 port to your computer's serial port using supplied RS-232 cable.
 A USB to COM adapter is needed if you computer does not have a serial port, like most of the laptops today; - (5) Turn on the mount; - (6) Find your COM port number by click on windows start, select Properties on My Computer, click on Hardware and select Device Manager, double click on "Ports (COM & LPT)."
 In most cases, it will be COM1.
 (If you are using a USB to RS-232 converting cable, the COM port number will be different.) - (7) Double click on "iOptron Download" icon to start the program; - (8) Select the Serial Port, here is COM1.
-Open the data file, here is iEQ75-GT_main_VX.XX.bin.
-Click on Start Download.
-After the program prompts that "Download successfully finished," restart the mount to finish main control board firmware upgrade.
+Open the data file, here is iEQ45_main_VX.XX.bin.
+Update Type is Main Program.
+Click on Start Download. - (9) When a message of "Please reset the GOTONOVA(GOTOSTAR), Waiting for connection..." shown, press MENU on your hand controller, select "Set Up Controller," scroll down to "Upgrade Firmware," and press ENTER.
+The program will start to upload the firmware to you mount. - (10) After the program prompts that "Download successfully finished," restart the mount to finish main control board firmware upgrade.
+Double check the settings.

-Note: Only use the iEQ75-GT bin file.
+Note: Only use the iEQ45 bin file.
 Sending a wrong file into the main control board will cause the mount stop working.

-Appendix D. Use a PC to Control an iEQ75-GT Mount
+Appendix D. Use a PC to Control an iEQ45 Mount

-The iEQ75-GT mount can be connected to a computer using supplied RS232 cable, if your PC is equipped with a serial port.
+The iEQ45 mount can be connected to a computer using supplied RS232 cable, if your PC is equipped with a serial port.
 A RS232 to USB adapter is needed if your computer does not have a serial port, like most of the laptops on the market today.
 Follow the adapter instructions to install the adapter driver.

-When the communication between the mount and computer has been established, the mount can be controlled via either ASCOM or RS485 protocol.
+When the communication between the mount and computer has been established, the mount can be controlled via ASCOM.